 In the bigger picture of justice, are jurors a better choice in these cases?
 Well, our Founding Fathers saw fit to place the right into our Constitution in the 7th Amendment.
 For me, the big difference between an arbitrator and a jury is that jurors bring the values of the community into the decision-making process.
 With an arbitrator, you have one person — usually a white male — who gets to make the call.
 It is not fair.

 I wish I could say that the Peeler case rights that wrong and nullifies these unfair agreements in the first place.
 The court did not do that.
-We are probably going to need the Maryland Legislature to take us there.
-With the money these nursing homes have to put into political campaigns, that will be a tough road to hoe.
+We will probably need the Maryland Legislature to take us there.
+With the money these nursing homes have to put into political campaigns, that will be a tough row to hoe.

 Facts of Peeler v.
 FutureCare